ARE YOU WRITING YOUR MESSAGE IN DISAPPEARING INK?

 Your mission (should you choose to accept it)

-Join our email list to upgrade your clearance level to receive our Case Studies file and weekly dispatches from The Director.
+Join our email list to receive our Case Studies file and weekly dispatches from The Director.

 Would you rather:

 - OPTION NO. 1